 Bigg Boss 13: Salman Chalet Is Elegant & No Less Than A Masterpiece; See PICTURES

-Bigg Boss 13 is all set to make your evenings voyeuristic and entertaining as the celebrity contestants have already made their way into the house and will keep you entertained.
+Bigg Boss 13 is all set to make your evenings voyeuristic and entertaining as the celebrity contestants have already made their way to the house to keep you entertained.
 But it's not just the contestants who will find a new abode, but also the show's host Salman Khan.
 What is popularly known as his chalet, this house is the star's private space built next to the sets of the show.

 Salman Khan’s Chalet